 Effectiveness: This technique helps identify and address any remaining concerns, guiding the client toward a final decision.

-The Limited-Time Offer Close creates urgency by presenting a time-sensitive incentive for making a decision quickly.
+The Limited-Time Offer Close creates urgency by presenting a time-sensitive incentive that encourages a quick decision.

 Example: "We have a special offer on this property that expires at the end of the week.
 Would you like to take advantage of it?"